#131: Preserving and Growing your Wealth with Crypto Tax Planning

 Want to grab the transcript of this interview?
 Click here!

-Welcome back to another episode of the Richer geek podcast.
+Welcome back to another episode of The Richer Geek Podcast.
 Today, I'm happy to have Micah Fraim.
 Micah is a crypto and NFT obsessed CPA.
 We need some of those, especially in today's world of non-regulation, I should say, but he's also a bestselling author.
 And featured in NASDAQ Forbes and money.

 In this episode, we’re discussing…